Soleimani’s body arrives in Iran as Trump issues new threats

 Officials brought Soleimani’s body to Ahvaz, a city that was a focus of fighting during the bloody, 1980-88 war between Iraq and Iran in which the general slowly grew to prominence.
 After that war, Soleimani joined the Guard’s newly formed Quds, or Jersualem, Force, an expeditionary force that works with Iranian proxy forces in countries like Iraq, Lebanon and Yemen.

-Authorities also plan to take Soleimani’s body to Mashhad later Sunday, as well as Tehran and Qom on Monday for public mourning processions, followed by his hometown of Kerman for burial Tuesday.
+Authorities then took Soleimani’s body to Mashhad later Sunday.
+His remains will go to Tehran and Qom on Monday for public mourning processions, followed by his hometown of Kerman for burial Tuesday.

 This marks the first time Iran honored a single man with a multi-city ceremony.
 Not even Khomeini received such a processional with his death in 1989.
 Soleimani on Monday will lie in state at Tehran’s famed Musalla mosque as the revolutionary leader did before him.